UPDATE This post was updated on December 10, 2021.

 Before you start using a no-reply email address, always consider its applications and consequences of using it.
 Having user experience in mind, you can consider adding an automatic response to a no-reply mailbox.
 It’s a good practice to inform your recipients that they sent their message to the wrong address and tell them how to contact you if not by replying to the email they’ve just received.

-You can also set up a different reply-to address in the messages you send, to make sure you don’t lose valuable leads and leave your customers completely unsupported.
-Still, in some cases, it may be better to use a mailbox that someone in your organization actually opens and reads through.
+If your use case requires no responses at all, instead of going through all the trouble of setting a no-reply mailbox, you can use a non-existent email address as a reply-to address.
+Just remember, no-reply mailboxes can cause you to lose valuable leads and leave your customers completely unsupported.
+That’s why, at least in some cases, it may be better to use a mailbox that someone in your organization actually opens and reads through.
 At least from time to time.

 Creating a no-reply address using a shared mailbox

 You can create a no-reply address by using a shared mailbox in Microsoft 365, since this kind of mailbox does not need a license.
 Given its use, you probably do not want to assign a license to a no-reply mailbox.
 To create a shared mailbox, open the Exchange admin center.
-Go to recipients > shared and click the Add button.
+Go to Recipients > Mailboxes and click the Add a shared mailbox button.
+Optionally, you can use filters to display shared mailboxes already created in your organization.

 Assign an email address and display name according to the mailbox’s function.
-Although using an address like email@example.com is incredibly popular, it may be bad for the user experience.
+Although using an address like [email protected] is incredibly popular, it may be bad for the user experience.
 An address like that can suggest that you do not want to hear from your recipients.
-So, it might be better to think of something more friendly like firstname.lastname@example.org or strictly functional and appropriate to what the address will be used for e.g. email@example.com.
-In this example, I’ll go with the newsletter theme, so I’ll also the Company Newsletter display name.
+So, it might be better to think of something more friendly like [email protected] or strictly functional and appropriate to what the address will be used for e.g. [email protected].
+In this example, I’ll go with the newsletter theme, so I’ll also use the Company Newsletter display name.
+You can also choose the appropriate domain (if you have more than one) and alias.
+If I leave the Alias field empty, its value will be identical to whatever I wrote in the email address field.
+Click Create to apply changes.

-With this done, click the Add button in the Users section.
-Use the search field or the user list in the window that opens to select the user who will become a member of this mailbox (by default this user will have Full Access and Send As permissions to this mailbox).
+With this done, you can immediately use the Add users to this mailbox option.
+It will let you use the search field or the user list in the window that opens to select users who will become members of this mailbox (by default this user will have Full Access and Send As permissions to this mailbox).
 This is useful for sending emails using the no-reply address or if you would like to set up an automatic reply using Outlook.
-Click add and confirm by clicking OK.
-Click Save to create the shared mailbox.

 When you have created your shared mailbox, I recommend taking one of the two approaches.
 You can choose to block all emails or create a no-reply mailbox that will delete all the received messages and send an autoreply if someone writes to it.